tinaponting/ai-robots-scrapers/README.md

 # Updates: **
 #WORKNG ON A NEW LIST, HAVE Patience  / 251125#

+* UPdated: 201204 My htacces for peace from AI:)
 * Fork of blockaai crawlers.zip - Updated 251117 -with allowed and only forbidden useragen Extended version: https://bloggligan.com/robots.txt
 * Hugo Ai block - Updated 251116.